jonlpersson/ed-latimore/site/_drafts/the-cost-of-success-is-like-poker.md

 Play the right game so that you have a decent chance of winning.
 Win the right way, so you don’t lose more than you bargained for.
 But remember that even when you win, you’ll still lose *something.*

-If you want a chance to win, you have to bet.If you want the opportunity to play, you have to pay.
+If you want a chance to win, you have to bet.
+If you want the opportunity to play, you have to pay.

 Nothing is free.
 Especially if it seems so.&nbsp;